Understanding Defense Mechanisms in Psychology | ICHARS

 Conclusion:

-The function of the Defence Mechanism can be likened to the circuit breaker in our home electricity boards, which often does the favour by breaking the electric circuit to relieve itself from the overwhelming load and thereby preventing damage to the other electrical appliances.
-Similarly, Defence Mechanisms break the circuit of a nonstop flow of thoughts and feelings and behaviour by purposefully resorting to another survival strategy to buy time to empower oneself to tackle the challenging situation.
+The function of the Defense Mechanism can be likened to the circuit breaker in our home electricity boards, which often does the favour by breaking the electric circuit to relieve itself from the overwhelming load and thereby preventing damage to the other electrical appliances.

-However, having said that, once the defence mechanism overextends its limits and starts dominating the normalcy of life, one needs to seek professional guidance and mentor to be able to recognise and address the real issue at hand that is a threat to the self-esteem and self-concept at a particular point.
-This not only restores our original state of mind and self but also has an empowering impact on our new learnings.
+However, having said that, once the defense mechanism overextends its limits and starts dominating the normalcy of life, one needs to seek professional guidance and mentor to be able to recognise and address the real issue at hand that is a threat to the self-esteem and self-concept at a particular point.

-If you are a psychologist who would like to learn how to help your clients develop healthy self-belief and overcome dysfunctional defence mechanisms, check out this comprehensive program that integrates the different approaches to psychotherapy.
+If you are a psychologist who would like to learn how to help your clients develop healthy self-belief and overcome dysfunctional defense mechanisms, check out this comprehensive program that integrates the different approaches to psychotherapy.